-- 3. Set arming schedule and alarm response actions of the channel. - 1) Click Arming Schedule tab to set the channel's arming schedule. - 2) Choose one day of a week and Max. eight time periods can be set within each day. - 3) Click Apply button to save the settings.
+- 3. Set arming schedule and alarm response actions of the channel. - 1) Click Arming Schedule tab to set the arming schedule of handling actions. - 2) Choose one day of a week and max. eight time periods can be set within each day. - 3) Click Apply button to save the settings.

 Figure 8.
-13 Set Arming Schedule of Video Tampering
+12 Set Arming Schedule of Video Tampering

-- 4. Select Linkage Action tab to set up alarm response actions of video tampering alarm (please refer to Chapter Setting Alarm Response Actions). - Repeat the above steps to set up arming schedule of other days of a week.
-You can also use Copy button to copy an arming schedule to other days. - 5.
+- 4. Select Linkage Action tab to set up alarm response actions of video tampering alarm (please refer to Chapter Setting Alarm Response Actions). - 5.
 Click the OK button to complete the video tampering settings of the channel.